tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Ph.D.
 Neuroscience Fellow</li>
     </ul>
     <ul class="CV-desc_with_logo">
-      <li>I am completing an initial period of laboratory rotations in the topics of movement disorders, neurotechnology, and computational neuroscience, prior to deciding on a final group with which to complete my <a href="#PhD_Fellow">fellowship-funded Ph.D</a>.</li>
+      <li>I am currently completing an initial period of laboratory rotations in the topics of movement disorders, neurotechnology, and computational neuroscience, prior to deciding on a final group with which to complete my <a href="#PhD_Fellow">fellowship-funded Ph.D</a>.</li>
     </ul>

   <h3 class="CV-header">09/2016 - 07/2021</h3>